Maroon Bells Amphitheater Wedding & Elopement Guide for 2026

 Aspen is one of the most expensive areas of Colorado.

-The amphitheater has very limited parking
+The amphitheater has very limited parking.

 For good photos you have to do an early morning wedding.